Careers at CTA

 We keep the city moving

 We offer competitive benefits that protect our employees and their families.
 Our total compensation package includes medical and dental insurance, a defined contribution pension plan, deferred compensation plans (401k and 457), paid holidays and vacation, long-term disability, an Employee Assistance Program, and free personal access to CTA and Pace transit systems, among other great benefits.
+More info is available on our HR Benefits Page.

-Ready to Come Aboard?
+Ready to come aboard?

 Explore our featured positions or select “all postings” for a complete list of career opportunities.
 New applicants or former employees should complete new applicant registration prior to applying.
 (Current employees should sign in with their employee credentials on the internal careers website.)